aws/aws-cli/awscli/examples/ses/delete-identity.rst

 For more information about verified identities, see `Verifying Email Addresses and Domains in Amazon SES`_ in the *Amazon Simple Email Service Developer Guide*.

-.. _Verifying Email Addresses and Domains in Amazon SES: http://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-addresses-and-domains.html
+.. _`Verifying Email Addresses and Domains in Amazon SES`: http://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-addresses-and-domains.html